Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 HBO has done it once again!
-Only they could have brought a series of this scale and ambition on screen in such fashion.
-After numerous delays and production halts, Westworld has finally made it to our homes.
-And if the ratings and quality of the first season are anything to go by, we’re in for one hell of a ride.
+Only they could have brought a shows of this scale and ambition on screen in such fashion.
+After numerous delays and production halts, Westworld has finally made it to TV.
+And if the ratings and quality of the first two season are anything to go by, we’re in for one hell of a ride.
 A stellar cast, gritty storyline and Game of Thrones-like production value makes for a spellbinding show with a lot to offer.

 The only problem with Westworld is that there isn’t enough of it.
 The first season has ended on a high note, answering a lot of questions and raising a lot more.
-While we eagerly wait for the next season, it only fits to look for some similar shows.
+While we eagerly wait for the next season, it only fits to look for some similar TV series.

 Let’s take a look at the list I’ve compiled.
 Entires have been included based on their ratings and similarities to Westworld.

 Humans is one of the most underrated shows out there!
 Written by Sam Vincent and Jonathan Brackley, the first two seasons pack twenty episodes of riveting drama that revolves around humanoid robots and humans.
 While it borrows a lot from other sci-fi shows and movies, the way it turns a simple idea into an intriguing piece of story is what really counts.

 The storyline takes place in the near future where a Synth (Humanoid robot) is a must-have for every family.
 From doing chores to romancing their owners, they're there to serve in any way they can.
 Things take an unexpected turn when some of those synths start behaving like human beings.
 Can they break free?

 This show makes you think about the numerous possibilities future holds for us.
 The bleak, depressing portrayal of the world is not too different from the one we live in, which certainly helps with immersion.